 Disease Course and Management

-The problem resolves as the larynx matures and grows and is better able to support itself, preventing it from flopping over the airway.
-Usually, no interventions are required and the child is left to grow out of the condition.
+Laryngomalacia resolves as the larynx matures and grows and can better support itself, preventing it from flopping over the airway.
+Usually, no interventions are required, and the child is monitored as they grow out of the condition.

 Rarely tracheostomy may be necessary.
 This involves inserting a tube through the front of the neck into the trachea, bypassing the larynx.
 Surgery is also an option to alter the tissue in the larynx and improve the symptoms.